Sylvia Kattau (Mackenzie) (Found in Jill Perry's effects)

 from a box at the side at the stage was moved to the rear of the gallery

 which allowed the operator to see the stage.

-the early days, although the theatre was designed to seat 300 people, the seats
+although the theatre was designed to seat 300 people, the seats were

-1926 the yearly membership fee for an acting member of the Crichton Dramatic Club
+membership fee for an acting member of the Crichton Dramatic Club was

-Mrs Muriel Whitmore who started the Oxted and Limpsfield Players prior to
+Whitmore who started the Oxted and Limpsfield Players prior to the

 subscription of 2/6 (12.5p).